asus-linux-drivers/asus-fliplock-driver/README.md

 ## Features

 - Disable backlight of keyboard in tablet mode and use latest level of backlight when is mode changed back to laptop mode; NumberPad backlight does the same; CapsLock led too; history may be done for example via optional file [`brightness_hw_changed`](https://patchwork.kernel.org/project/platform-driver-x86/patch/20170129134252.6185-1-hdegoede@redhat.com/) or temp file located in `/tmp`
-- When does not exist device `Intel HID switches` yet, driver will try find again every 5s and use for first flip event from `Asus WMI hotkeys` instead
-- Configurable support of flip key mapping, by default `EV_KEY.KEY_PROG2`
+- When does not exist device `Intel HID switches` yet, driver will try find again every 5s and use for first flip event from `Asus WMI hotkeys`, concretely will catch configurable key, by default `EV_KEY.KEY_PROG2`

 <br/>